 An individual event must be entered by the fencer who must also pay the entry fee.
 All competitions are advertised with an entry form or are online.

-As we are notified of competitions they will be listed on the News section on the Home page.
+As we are notified of competitions they will be listed on the News section on the Home page or on the calendar but it is a good idea to crawl around some of the sites below to see what is coming up.

 Here are a few links to competition organisers and calendars and other information that are worth keeping an eye on.